-The broader community of St. Paul's High School is comprised the thousands of alumni, along with former Jesuit and lay faculty, who have come through the front doors of the School, first on Selkirk Avenue, for many years at Ellice and Vaughan, and since 1964 on Grant Avenue.
+The broader community of St. Paul's High School is comprised of thousands of alumni, along with former Jesuit and lay faculty, who have come through the doors of the School, first on Selkirk Avenue, for many years at Ellice and Vaughan, and since 1964 on Grant Avenue.

 The shared memories: exams passed and failed; games won and lost; behind the scenes or on the stage; in liturgy and in retreat; at dances and Walks; are stepping stones in service to the mission of the school — to educate students as whole persons to become Men for Others and so assist the Church in building the Realm of God.

 Share your story